 Following scoping, a wide range of corridor alternatives were developed.
 Various corridor options were screened using criteria consisting of multiple quantitative and qualitative measures that correspond with the Purpose and Need; public, agency and tribal input; as well as additional planning-related factors, such as potential impacts to sensitive environmental resources.
 The screening enabled FHWA and ADOT to refine and further consider corridor alternatives that best meet the overall Purpose and Need of the I-11 Corridor, as well eliminate corridor options that do not adequately meet the Purpose and Need.
 The screening process yielded a reasonable range of corridor alternatives, along with a No-Build Alternative – or do-nothing scenario – to advance into the Tier 1 EIS phase for more detailed study.
 The Alternatives Selection Report that documents the alternatives evaluation process and results is available on the Documents page of this website.

 The Draft Tier 1 EIS is an official report issued during the NEPA process that documents the detailed analysis of the alternatives.
 The results of this analysis identify a 2,000- foot-wide Recommended Alternative.

 In the Draft Tier 1 EIS, the Build Corridor Alternatives are compared against a No-Build Alternative (do-nothing option).
 The Draft Tier 1 EIS considers possible effects that alternatives might have on a variety of social, environmental and economic resources, and evaluates their direct, indirect and cumulative effects on the surrounding environment.
 Specifically, potential effects on the following resources are analyzed:

-The Draft Tier 1 EIS document is available on the documents page and is being circulated for public and agency review and comment from April 5, 2019 through July 8, 2019.
+The Draft Tier 1 EIS document is available on the documents page and was circulated for public and agency review and comment from April 5, 2019 through July 8, 2019.
 During this time, public hearings were held to present the information and encourage formal comments.
-Comments are accepted via the I-11 study website, email, mail, telephone, and at the public hearings.